SRA – Security Risk Analysis

 What are the steps in the Security Risk Analysis?

-There are many steps that comprise of a Security Risk Analysis.
+There are many steps that comprise Security Risk Analysis (SRA).
 It is important to remember that this process cannot be entirely automated.
 Since over 50% of the Security Rule is made up of Administrative Safeguards, it is paramount to have both the automated IT component and the human component to generate an optimal SRA.

 A high-level summary of steps includes: